 We’ve recently supported the Scandi Arts’ Fair at Deli Felice, Albion Street, and are currently developing further projects to support local high streets and businesses.

-We have been the proud sponsor of Dockland’s Junior Football Club for over four years, sponsoring the team’s football kits, track tops and training equipment.
-The club, run by coach Jamie Mehmet and now based at Docklands Settlement in Rotherhithe, provides football coaching and life skills to local young footballers.
+We are proud to sponsor Ballers Youth Club, sponsoring the team’s football kits, track tops and training equipment.
+The club, run by coach Jamie Mehmet and now based in Rotherhithe, provides football coaching and life skills to local young footballers.
 British Land is delighted to support the club which plays an important role in championing young people’s sporting ambition.

-Community charity Time & Talents will take on the Consultation Hub at Surrey Quays Shopping Centre, bringing the space to life when it is not being used for masterplan consultation.
-They will host a wide variety of events, including crafting workshops, family activities and community parties, as well as renting the space to third parties to deliver community activities in line with their ethos and aims.
+Community charity Time & Talents have taken on the Consultation Hub at Surrey Quays Shopping Centre, bringing the space to life when it is not being used for masterplan consultation.
+They host a wide variety of events, including crafting workshops, family activities and community parties, as well as renting the space to third parties to deliver community activities in line with their ethos and aims.

 We have been a sponsor of the Rotherhithe Festival for a number of years and host a stall at the festival each year.
 British Land have committed to supporting the festival for the next two years, as it brings together local groups, charities and businesses in Rotherhithe to help raise money for charity – demonstrating the community spirit of Rotherhithe residents!